A typical goal-setting story:

 Success is not complicated.
 It’s rare because it takes relentless focus towards the most important thing in life to reach the top.

 You have all the distractions in the world.
-Things like internet, news, social media, people, events, ‘busy’ work, food, shopping, entertainment, etc. try to steal your focus.
+Things like the internet, news, social media, people, events, ‘busy’ work, food, shopping, entertainment, etc. try to steal your focus.

 It has become an art to protect your vision from such distractions.